13 Fixes Finder is slow on Mac Sequoia or Sonoma

 To prevent mac os finder slow responding, configure the Desktop and Document folder to be turned off.
 Here is how you can do so.

-3. Click on the Name.
-Next, choose iCloud.
+3. Click on Your Profile Name.

 icloud-settings-on-mac-in-ventura-update